vinfreecs/genga/docs/Files.rst

 - LRelativ: (LTotal_t - LTotal_0)/LTotal_0, dimensionless
 - ERelativ: (ETotal_t - ETotal_0)/ETotal_0, dimensionless

+The tool :literal:`cleanEnergy.py` in the :literal:`tools` directory can be used to clean the Energy files from restarting data.

+See :ref:`cleanEnergy`.

 .. _IrrEnergyFile:

 The Irregular Energy Output File: EnergyIrr<name>.dat